John Charles & Co: Ranalah Coachworks Ltd

 Ranalah exhibited at the London Motor Show from 1936 to 1938.

 They also were supplying tooling as advertisements appeared for the Ranalah English wheel.

-In 1937 they diversified into sheet metal work for the aircraft industry with an additional address at High Street, Tooting London SW17 and with the outbreak of war car work stopped.
+In 1937 they diversified into sheet metal work for the aircraft industry with an additional address at High Street, Tooting, London SW17 and with the outbreak of war car work stopped.

-After World War II the premises were taken over by Rolls-Royce dealer Jack Barclay and occupied by their service department and coachbuilder Gurney Nutting, itself part of the Jack Barclay group.
+After the Second World War, the premises were taken over by Rolls-Royce dealer Jack Barclay and occupied by their service department and coachbuilder Gurney Nutting, itself part of the Jack Barclay group.